LAITHABBADI/aajordan/README.md

-NA Jordan - Narcotics Anonymous Website Template
+AA Jordan - Alcoholics Anonymous Website Template
-A bilingual (Arabic/English) website template for Narcotics Anonymous groups and addiction recovery organizations.
+A bilingual (Arabic/English) website template for Alcoholics Anonymous groups and addiction recovery organizations.
 This project is completely free and open source for anyone to use, modify, and distribute.
 🚀 Quick Start
 This website is ready to use out of the box!
 Simply: